PTAW-2025-Group-3/HabitaX/README.md

 During development the team gained hands-on experience with Laravel, practical database modeling for flexible data (dynamic attributes), role-based access control and automated testing.

+Special thanks to [Professor Rui Isidro](https://www.linkedin.com/in/ruiisidro/) for suggesting the dynamic attributes concept and for his guidance throughout the project.

 We would like to thank the following resources and libraries that helped us in the development of this project:
 - [Laravel](https://laravel.com/) - for the web framework and ecosystem
 - [Spatie](https://spatie.be/) - for various Laravel packages including media library and responsecache